The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Discussion

 We trained Random Forest models (given that it was the algorithm with the best accuracy in RQ$_1$) in both $k=25$ and $k=100$ datasets.
 In $k=25$, the average of the absolute difference in the precision and recall of the 20 refactoring models, when compared to $k=50$, are 0.0725 and 0.099, respectively.
 In $k=100$, the average of the absolute difference in precision and recall when compared to $k=50$ are 0.0765 and 0.064, respectively.
 The precision and recall of each refactoring is in our online appendix~\cite{appendix}.

 In $k=25$, however, in only four (\emph{Move Class}, \emph{Move and Rename Class}, \emph{Extract Method}, and \emph{Rename Method}; out of 20) models, the precision values were better than in the $k=50$.
 Similarly, only a single model (\emph{Rename Method}) had a better recall when compared to $k=50$.
 This might indicate that $k=25$ is not a good threshold, as it might be too small.
 In $k=100$, while it is hard to distinguish whether it has a better precision than $k=50$ (11 models did better with $k=50$ and 9 models did better with $k=100$), models in $k=100$ had almost always a better recall (16 models out of 20).
-This might indicate that more conservative thresholds might help in increasing the recall, but maybe at the price of precision.
+This might indicate that more conservative thresholds might help in increasing recall at the expense of precision performance.
 This discussion shows the importance of finding the right threshold to determine classes, methods, and variables that can serve as non-refactoring instances.
-We also highlight an even deeper point: while our community has been working on several approaches to point developers to problematic pieces of code, less research is dedicated to revealing exemplary pieces of code; such examples might be useful for machine learning studies in code quality.